 1. Application and context

-The WorkSafe Division of the Department of Commerce (referred to as WorkSafe) is responsible for the administration and enforcement of the Occupational Safety and Health Act 1984 (the OSH Act) and its accompanying regulations, the Occupational Safety and Health Regulations 1996 (the Regulations).
+The WorkSafe Division of the Department of Mines, Industry Regulation and Safety (referred to as WorkSafe) is responsible for the administration and enforcement of the Occupational Safety and Health Act 1984 (the OSH Act) and its accompanying regulations, the Occupational Safety and Health Regulations 1996 (the Regulations).

 This policy applies to all prosecutions under the OSH Act and Regulations and, as the circumstances allow, to all appeals arising out of proceedings in respect of any such prosecutions.